 Lost Traffic Ticket in UtahPage OverviewSUMMARY: How to Find Lost Utah Traffic Ticket Information

-In Utah, you can plead one of two ways:
+Once you get a hold of your lost Utah ticket information, you can plead one of two ways:

-- Pay the fine online or in court
+- Pay the fine online or in court.

-- Option to plea bargain penalties
+- Option to plea bargain penalties.

-- Incur points on your driving record (could lead to license suspension/revocation)
+- Incur points on your driving record (could lead to license suspension/revocation).

-- Possibly incur increase on auto insurance rates
+- Possibly incur increase on auto insurance rates.

-- Option to take defensive driving course to reduce points on driving record
+- Option to take defensive driving course to reduce points on driving record.

 Learn more about